georgecctang/capstone_project_2/README.md

 # Corporacion Favorita Grocery Sales Forecasting

+## Link to Report and Presentation
+- The project [report]() provides detailed descriptions of all the tasks and findings of this project.
+- The [presentation]() provides an overview of the project.

 ## Introduction

 This project is based on Kaggle’s [Corporacion Favorita Grocery Sales Forecasting competition](https://www.kaggle.com/c/favorita-grocery-sales-forecasting) in 2017.
 Corporacion Favorita is an Ecuador-based grocery retailer that operates hundreds of supermarkets and carries over 200,000 items.
 At the time, the business relied on subjective forecasting methods backed by little data analytics.
 Through this competition, they challenge data scientists to develop innovative, data-driven solutions that can ultimately improves their sales forecasts.